 Drago de Icod de los Vinos

-The Draago de Icod de los Vinos is a Dracaena drago, also called a dragon tree.
-Historians have not determined the tree’s actual age, but it is reasonable to assume this tree is over 1,000 years old.
+The Draago de Icod de los Vinos is a Dracaena drago called a dragon tree.
+Historians have not determined the tree’s actual age, but it is reasonable to assume it is over 1,000 years old.

 I had read about this tree as I prepared for our port stop in Tenerife and specifically wanted to see it.
 I am so happy we visited this lovely town to see this famous tree.